(Update 26/08/2017 – revised article to cover newly discovered V1 hardware)

 V1 carts of Rastan Saga II, Ankoku Densetsu, Batman and Burning Angels.
 V4 carts of Gradius, Cadash, World Jockey, Dragon Egg and Toilet Kids.

 Bomberman ’93, Hit The Ice, Die Hard, Dungeon Explorer, Knight Rider Special, Volfied (replacement of old unlabelled one).

 I know other games are out there, and I’d be interested in finding better examples of games I already own as well as ones I’ve yet to find.
 I don’t know if Bloody Wolf was ever sold by the company, but it’s another one I’d really like to find, same with Kato & Ken (update – FOUND!)

 Of course it would be possible to make a card reader for the system, and in fact – that’s exactly what someone in France did:

 Tourvision HuCard adapter

-Shame he sacrificed a cart to make it, seems like it would be easy enough to make one from scratch, or at least using a clone of the riser board from the vertical style carts.
+Shame he sacrificed a cart to make it, seems like it would be easy enough to make one from scratch, or at least using a clone of the V1 adapter boards.
 Cool project though and something I’m tempted to do myself.

 So there you go, one of the more interesting arcade curiosities and probably the largest collection of carts.
 In case you’re wondering, in the last couple of days I dumped and submitted the entire set for inclusion in MAME.

-Update – more learned about this system which I’ve covered in a new post here:
+Update – in depth study of the V4 BIOS which I’ve covered in a new post here: